NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 If the above source command fails to load a working Python environment, it usually means there is a module conflict.
 You may do `module purge` and/or start over from a clean terminal window.

 ### 2.3 run and monitor experiments
 Currently, rrfs-workflow supports the [`rocoto`](https://christopherwharrop.github.io/rocoto/) workflow management system.
-All tasks are defined in the `rrfs.xml` file under `EXPDIR`, which is set up in the previous step.
+All tasks are defined in the `rrfs.xml` file under `EXPDIR`, which is created in the previous step.
 There are two ways to run `rrfs.xml` and monitor its progress.
 Use either one based on your preference.

 #### 2.3.1 Use the `qrocoto` utilities (recommended for retro runs)
-The [`qrocoto`](https://github.com/RRFSx/qrocoto/wiki/qrocoto) utilities are included in rrfs-workflow and ready to use under `EXPDIR`.
+The [`qrocoto`](https://github.com/RRFSx/qrocoto/wiki/qrocoto) utilities are included in rrfs-workflow and ready to use under `EXPDIR/qrocoto`.

 Go to `EXPDIR`,
 (a) load the `qrocoto` module
 ```
 source qrocoto/load_qrocoto.sh
 ```
-(b) Enter `rrun` to lauch the expriment (submit jobs)
+(b) Enter `rrun` to lauch the expriment (i.e., submit jobs)
 We will need to execute `rrun` continously every a while to proceed from one task to the next task, one cycle to the next cycle.

 To reduce manual effort, we can execute `bkg_rrun` at the command line instead.
 This utility will execute the `rrun` command continously every 1 minute. _(Bonus: we may put `bkg_rrun` in a [TMUX](https://github.com/tmux/tmux/wiki) or a [SCREEN](https://www.gnu.org/software/screen/manual/screen.html) window so that `bkg_rrun` continues to run even we lose network connection or close the terminal)_

-(c) Execute `rstat` to check workflow status, `rcheck YYYYMMDDHH task` to check details of a given task (such as why a task has not been submitted), `taskinfo YYYYMMDDHH task` to quick get the locatiaon of the corresponding log file, STMP and COMROOT directories.
+(c) Execute `rstat` to check workflow status, `rcheck YYYYMMDDHH task` to check details of a given task (such as why a task has not been submitted), `taskinfo YYYYMMDDHH task` to quick get the locatiaon of the corresponding log file, STMP and COMROOT directories of a task.

 **NOTE:**
 - Check [README.md](../workflow/ush/qrocoto/README.md) or [detailed instructions](https://github.com/rrfsx/qrocoto/wiki/qrocoto) for more information about `qrocoto`.